200-176-Great Vocals

 Writer/Composer: Richard Rodgers /.
 Oscar Hammerstein II (1951)

-This is the third list entry for “old blue eyes” and how well-deserved it is!
-From his 1965 album September of My Years, and with Glenn Osser’s lush orchestral strings backing him up, he takes this Rodgers and Hammerstein classic and transfers the listener to heavenly bliss.
+This is the 3rd list entry for “old blue eyes,” and how well-deserved it is!
+From his 1965 stellar album September of My Years, and with Glenn Osser’s lush orchestral strings backing him up, he takes this Rodgers and Hammerstein classic and transfers the listener to heavenly bliss.
 His rich baritone delivery is flawless, he glides effortlessly through every stanza, every nuance, every syllable, and he doesn’t have to bend the note to protect his breath control.
 This is just another gem in his 60-year musical career.
 And the last verse…Oh…Wow!
-Confession and Redemption never sounded so Persuasive!
+Confession and Redemption never sounded so Persuasive!…As Good As It Gets!

 182. MY GIRL (1965)